KarimAziev/chrome-emacs/README.md

 Here are some of the major improvements and changes:

 - **Support for the Monaco Editor**: Expanding the range of compatible online editors far beyond the original.
+- **Editable Areas Navigation with Hints**: Introduces an navigation feature where editable areas are overlaid with hints (letters).
+Pressing the corresponding letter key on the keyboard allows users to swiftly switch focus to those areas, enhancing usability and editing efficiency.
 - **Migration to Chrome Extension Manifest V3**: Guarantees the extension stays compatible with the latest browser versions and meets the current security standards.
 - **Auto-Major Mode Detection**: Automatically configures the most suitable editing mode for any given online editor.
 - **Complete Rewrite in TypeScript**: This enhances the extension's stability, maintainability, and performance.